-As for trading with material handling equipment, exports value of lifting and handling machinery from the United Kingdom has been steadily increasing since 2014, reaching peak in 2018 with a total value of 629.7 million British pounds.
-Whereas import value of these items decreased, amounting to 652.2 million British pounds, approximately 98 million British pounds less than the previous year.
-The UK had also imported more than 1.5 million British pounds worth of rubber conveyor belts from non-EU countries in 2017, while EU imports valued at 1.1 million British pounds.
-In the same year, the UK had exported 13.1 million British pounds to non-EU countries and a further 10.8 million British pounds worth to EU countries.
+When comparing trading with material handling equipment, the exports of lifting and handling machinery from the United Kingdom has been steadily increasing since 2014, reaching a peak in 2019 at 653.7 million British pounds.
+Whereas imports of these items decreased, amounting to 704.5 million British pounds but still worth more than exports.
+The UK had also imported more than 14.8 million British pounds worth of rubber conveyor belts from non-EU countries in 2019, while EU imports were valued at 9.5 million British pounds that year.
+In the same year, the UK exported rubber conveyor belts worth 19.5 million British pounds to non-EU countries and a further 7.2 million British pounds worth to EU countries.

 Material handling equipment sales decreased because of the coronavirus pandemic